 The Management Portal is made up of a number of pages divided into the following functional areas:

 This document provides links to the appropriate section of documentation for each page of the Portal.

 The home page contains a number of options for navigating the Management Portal.
-See the Management Portal Home Page section in this chapter for more information.
+See Management Portal Home Page for more information.